- Upcoming local opportunities to receive the COVID Vaccination are September 26, October 3 and October 9.

 - Older adults and people who have severe chronic medical conditions like heart, lung, or kidney disease seem to be at higher risk for more serious COVID-19 illness.
-The attached from provides valuable details about COVID-19 as it relates to individuals in either of these groups.
+The attached form provides valuable details about COVID-19 as it relates to individuals in either of these groups.

 - If you have a pet and have questions/concerns about how they can be impacted by COVID-19, you can use this link for more information.

 - The New Jersey Department of Health announced the opening of a hotline for the public to ask questions: 1-800-222-1222.
 This hotline is operated by the New Jersey Poison Center, a division of the Department of Emergency Medicine at Rutgers New Jersey Medical School.
 The hotline is manned 24 hours a day and can communicate in any language.